 Young police officer Michael Edington, Jr. responded to the call just like he had similar calls on similar days.

 For the past several months, a big man named David Latham had not been taking his prescribed medication.
 David was a diagnosed paranoid schizophrenic and required shots and oral medications to keep his condition under control.
 Unfortunately, when he didn’t receive or take his medication, David would become aggressive and argumentative and would have visual and auditory hallucinations.

-More family members became involved in the chaos.
-They yelled for the 5’ 11”, 275 pound David to drop the knife, but his madness only escalated as he chased them around the house attempting to stab them.
+More family members became involved and chaos ensued.
+David’s loved ones yelled for the 5’ 11,” 275 pound David to drop the knife, but his psychosis only escalated as he chased them around the house attempting to stab them.

 Family members called 911 several times before police arrived.
 The last time, David’s mother called to let dispatchers know that her son suffered from mental illness.

 When police arrived, Officer Edington and two other officers heard yelling coming from the house.
 Anthony was standing on the front porch looking into the house, trying to see what David was doing.

 By this time, most of the family had run and hidden in various rooms around the house.
 However, David’s mother was hiding in the laundry room on the main level.
 As the officers approached the house, Anthony walked down the steps toward the officers as he yelled back at his brother, continuing his plea for David to drop the knife.
 David stood in the door, agitated, and he refused to let go of the knife.

 The officers screamed for David to drop the knife, but the outcome was the same—he would not comply with the orders.

 Inside the house, David’s sister emerged from her hiding spot and approached him from behind.
 According to Officer Edington, she stood only a few steps behind David—well within fatal striking distance.
 It would’ve been nearly impossible for her to react quickly enough had her brother turned to attack her.